-Capital expenditures during 2013 are projected to be in the range of \$575 million to \$625 million.
+Capital expenditures during 2013 are projected to be in the range of \$550 million to \$600 million.
 We anticipate funding 2013 capital requirements with cash flows from operations, and if necessary, we also have significant availability under our Revolving Facility.
 We plan to continue to invest in store growth and development of approximately 650 new stores and approximately 550 stores to be remodeled or relocated.
 Capital expenditures in 2013 are earmarked primarily for our ongoing growth initiatives including our distribution center under construction in Pennsylvania.

 Cash flows from financing activities.
 Proceeds from the issuance of long-term obligations include the \$1.0 billion unsecured Term Facility and the issuance of the Senior Notes totaling approximately \$1.3 billion, the proceeds from which were used to extinguish our previous secured term loan and revolving credit facilities which had balances of \$1.96 billion and \$155.6 million at the date of termination.
-Net repayments under our revolving credit facilities were \$78.9 million during the 2013 period compared to net borrowings of \$220.2 million during the 2012 period.
+Net repayments under the Revolving Facility were \$24.9 million during the 2013 period compared to net borrowings of \$353.6 million during the 2012 period.
 We paid debt issuance costs and hedging fees totaling \$29.2 million in the 2013 period related to our refinancing.
-During the 2013 and 2012 periods, we repurchased 4.3 million and 6.8 million outstanding shares of our common stock at a total cost of \$220.0 million and \$300.0 million, respectively.
+During the 2013 and 2012 periods, we repurchased 7.8 million and 12.7 million outstanding shares of our common stock at a total cost of \$420.0 million and \$596.4 million, respectively, which includes 3.5 million shares at a total cost of \$200.0 million repurchased in the third quarter of 2013.